 Egypt Invades Judah

-1 When the kingdom of Rehoboam was established and he was strong, he abandoned the law of the Lord, and all Israel with him.
-2 In the fifth year of king Rehoboam, Shishak king of Egypt came up against Jerusalem, because they had trespassed against the Lord, 3 with 1,200 chariots, and 60,000 horsemen.
+1 When Rehoboam had established the kingdom and had become powerful, he abandoned the law of the Lord and all Israel with him.
+2 In the fifth year of king Rehoboam, Shishak king of Egypt came up against Jerusalem, because they had trespassed against the Lord, 3 with 1,200 chariots and 60,000 horsemen.
 The people were without number who came with him out of Egypt: the Lubim, the Sukkiim, and the Ethiopians.
-4 He took the fortified cities which belonged to Judah, and came to Jerusalem.
+4 He took the fortified cities which belonged to Judah and came to Jerusalem.

 6 Then the leaders of Israel and the king humbled themselves, and they said, “The Lord is righteous.”

 7 When the Lord saw that they humbled themselves, the word of the Lord came to Shemaiah, saying, “They have humbled themselves.
 I will not destroy them, but I will grant them some deliverance, and my wrath will not be poured out on Jerusalem at the hand of Shishak.
-8 Nevertheless they will be his servants, that they may know my service, and the service of the kingdoms of the countries.”
+8 Nevertheless they will be his servants, that they may know the difference between serving me and and serving kingdoms of other countries.”